carterjin/100-python-interview-questions/README.md

     return numTen
 ```

-### 60.given a number string, perform the following
+### 60. given a number string, perform the following

-rearrange so that all the odd numbers are in front of the even numbers, and the odd numbers are sorted in an increasing order, the even numbers in decreasing order.
-Example '1982376455' to '1355798642'
+Rearrange so that all the odd numbers are in front of the even numbers, and the odd numbers are sorted in an increasing order, the even numbers in decreasing order.
+Example '1982376455' to '1355798642'.

 ```